Wildlander-mod/Support/Docs/SSEFAQ.md

 We're sorry to see you leave!

 Uninstalling Wildlander is a simple matter of deleting the installation folder.

+# Can I remove the downloads Folder?

+Yes - But if you want to install a update, or repair your install - you would need to redownload all 500+ Mods.

+You can however safely move your download folder to another harddrive.

 ---
 # Wabbajack Issues